stroiman/neovim-config/README.md

 - Fetch plugins that exist as git submodules
 - Execute custom build steps for luasnip.

+Launch neovim, and run `:checkhealth` to check if there are other tools you might want to install, like `ripgrep` or `fd`.

 ### Non-default configuration folder

 By default, neovim will load the configuration from the folder, `nvim/` inside